mit-pdos/sigmaos/tutorial/03_sigmaos_api.md

 Most SigmaOS packages and layers contain their own logging levels.
 For a full list, refer to the debbug package's [list of selectors](../debug/selector.go).

-### Exercise 5: Run an RPC server.
+### Exercise 5: Run and extend an RPC server.

-In this exercise, you will familiarize with SigmaOS RPC, specifically `rpcclnt` and `sigmasrv`.
-In order to do so, you will learn how to set up a basic RPC server, and explore existing utilities that provide database and cache proxies.
+In this exercise, you will familiarize with SigmaOS RPC, specifically `rpcclnt` and `sigmasrv` by running a simple RPC server that echo its
+input:
   - [ ] Navigate to the `example_echo_server` directory.
 Check the files and
 	try running the test cases.
 If you have already built SigmaOS through `build.sh`, you may run `go test sigmaos/example_echo_server -v --start`.
 Overall, the test